Lucius Cary, 2nd Viscount Falkland: Political and military career

 Falkland's ideals and hopes were now destroyed, and he had no definite political convictions such as inspired and strengthened Strafford and John Pym.
 In fact his sensitive nature shrank from contact with the practical politics of the day and prevented his rise to the place of a leader or a statesman.
 Lord Clarendon has recorded his final relapse into despair:

 Sitting amongst his friends, often, after a deep silence and frequent sighs (he) would with a shrill and sad accent ingeminate the word "Peace, Peace," and would passionately profess that the very agony of the war, and the view of the calamities and desolation the kingdom did and must endure, took his sleep from him and would shortly break his heart.

 At Gloucester he had in vain exposed himself to risks.
 On the morning of the First Battle of Newbury, on 20 September 1643, he declared to his friends, who would have dissuaded him from taking part in the fight, that "he was weary of the times and foresaw much misery to his own Country and did believe he should be out of it ere night."
 He served during the engagement as a volunteer under Sir John Byron and, riding alone at a gap in a hedge commanded by the enemy's fire, was immediately killed.

 His body was stripped and left until recognised by a servant, who took his body back to Great Tew, where he was buried in an unmarked grave in the village churchyard.

 Death and legacy

 He died at the age of 33 and was succeeded in the title by his eldest son Lucius, 3rd Viscount Falkland.
-His male descent became extinct in the person of Anthony, 5th viscount in 1694, when the viscounty passed to Lucius Henry (1687–1730), a descendant of the first viscount and his direct descendants.
+His male descent became extinct in the person of Anthony, 5th viscount in 1694, when the viscounty passed to Lucius Henry (1687–1730), a descendant of the first viscount via another line.

 A statue of Falkland sculpted by John Bell in 1845 stands in St Stephen's Hall in the Houses of Parliament.
 In 1909 a suffragette called Margery Humes chained herself to the statue while protesting for women's right to vote.
-The authorities were unable to remove her without chipping off much of the spur on the statue's right boot, and as it was never repaired.
-This lasting damage is considered a symbol of the suffragettes' struggle.
+The authorities were unable to remove her without chipping off much of the spur on the statue's right boot.
+As it was never repaired, this lasting damage is considered a symbol of the suffragettes' struggle.